wernerglinka/aiandyou/src/pages/index.md

     [Learn more about Donations](mailto:susan@aiandyou.org?subject=Inquiry%20about%20AIandYou%20donations)

     ### Volunteer
-    We welcome all community leaders interested in participating in the dialogue as a local host.
-Members from Black in AI, Women in Machine Learning, LatinX in AI or Queer in AI are welcome to participate in the conversation as a panelist or guest,  please reach out.
+    We welcome all community leaders interested in participating in the dialogue.
+Members of Black in AI, Women in Machine Learning, LatinX in AI or Queer in AI are welcome to participate in the conversation as a panelist or guest, please reach out.
 A donation will be made to your respective organization for your participation.
     [Learn more about Volunteering](mailto:susan@aiandyou.org?subject=I%20want%20to%20learn%20more%20about%20volunteering)
 ---